What Should You Wear for an Oxford Interview?

 Instead, you could wear a pair of smart shoes and trousers, but consider wearing a shirt with the top button undone and no ties, with a smart jacket to match.
 If you’re a girl, consider a smart blouse or jumper, nice trousers, and smart shoes, not a glittery cocktail dress.

-It’s really important that you don’t wear a t-shirt with a slogan on that some people could find offense.
+It’s really important that you don’t wear a t-shirt with a slogan on that some people could find offence.
 Even if it’s obviously a joke, you don’t want to run the risk of your admissions tutor thinking that from your Oxford interview clothes you’re racist or rude – so this includes no t-shirts with swear words on either.
 Be respectful of other people, and show your interviewer that you’re an upstanding person, who really wants to study here.

 Ultimately, the key is to be comfortable in your Oxford interview clothes, as this will allow you to not have to worry about this aspect, so you can focus on what you’re being asked and what you’re saying.
 Make as much of an effort as you can, and that’s one less thing to worry about for the big day!